 One of Bitcoin’s most compelling strengths lies in its network effects.
 In economics, a network effect occurs when a product’s value increases as more people use it.

 Bitcoin works with this principle, as it is accepted by more and more merchants, integrated into payment systems, and supported by hardware and software solutions.
-From buying a coffee to investing through institutional mainstream platforms, is growing.
+From buying a coffee to investing through institutional mainstream platforms, Bitcoin adoption is growing.

 This means it has practical advantages for beginners.
 Setting up a Bitcoin wallet, purchasing fractional amounts (known as satoshis), and finding reliable exchanges are straightforward processes.
 This is thanks to the coin’s maturity compared to other cryptos.